urtellik/urtellikUL/README.md

 * `"urtellikUL.gui.mainWindowResize"` raises when the main window changes size, _not_ including changes to the borders.
 Arguments:
   * A table containing `w` (width) and `h` (height) in pixels.
+* `"urtellikUL.oocChannelMessage"` raises when a chat channel message arrives.
+  It has no arguments, but the handler can fetch the raw message from a dedicated buffer, which is also named `"urtellikUL.oocChannelMessage"`.

 ## Contributing